 For meat and poultry, try the Beef and Veggies Stuffed Peppers, Spiced Lamb and Vegetable Shepherd’s Pie, Spiced Beef Taco Wraps with Guacamole and one of my favorites – Braised Chicken with Creamy Cashew Gravy.

-In a few days, I will post the Braised Chicken recipe from the book along with my cooking tips, so you can try a recipe until the book releases on February 23 and your copy arrives.
+In a few days, I will post the Braised Chicken recipe from the book along with my cooking tips.
+For another great book by Dr. Hyman read FOOD: What the Heck Should I Eat?

 PBS TV Special with Dr. Mark Hyman and Eat Fat Get Thin